It's Your Fault (video): Reception

 The video, posted on 19 September 2013, went viral on almost all social networking sites.

 In its review, The Hindu said: "This venture can’t have been easy given the seriousness of the topic and the delicate sensibilities of the public.
 Taking an issue like patriarchy or rape and choosing to get your message across via satire must have been incredibly difficult to do.
 The AIB team, I think, were largely successful because of the glaring obviousness of the hurt and the relevance of this cause to the women featured in the video...
 AIB’s It’s Your Fault scores."

-AIB has received many requests to dub the video into other languages so it can reach wider audiences.
+AIB received many requests to dub the video into other languages so it can reach wider audiences.